Y0Coss/docs-fork/pages/bare_metal_cloud/virtual_private_servers/install_cloudpanel/guide.en-gb.md

 #### Connect to the server

-Open a terminal and connect to your VPS (or dedicated server) using the following command:
+Open a terminal and connect to your VPS (or Dedicated Server) using the following command:

 ````bash
 ssh user@IP_VPS